Energy-Pathways-Group/GLOceanKit/Matlab/WaveVortexModel/@WVTransform/detailedDescriptions/seaSurfaceHeight.md

 \hat{\zeta} = - \frac{K h}{\omega} A_p + \frac{K h}{\omega} A_m + A_0
 $$

-which is then transformed back in the spatial domain using the $F$ inverse transformation, [transformToSpatialDomainWithF](classes/wvtransform/transformtospatialdomainwithf.html).
+which is then transformed back in the spatial domain using the $$F$$ inverse transformation, [transformToSpatialDomainWithF](classes/wvtransform/transformtospatialdomainwithf.html).